-We have suspended departures between 18 March and 15 May 2020, if you were due to travel with us then you will be entitled to a credit towards future travel.
+We have suspended departures up to 16th August 2020, if you were due to travel with us then you will be entitled to a credit towards future travel.
 Please read here for more details.

-Decisions about whether we can operate upcoming tours are made on a rolling basis, as the advice can change at any time.
-Where the advice for a country is temporarily against all non-essential travel, we will not normally make changes to tours more than 6 weeks before the date of travel.
+Decisions about whether we can operate upcoming holidays are made on a rolling basis, as the advice can change at any time.
+Where the advice for a country is temporarily against all non-essential travel, we will not normally make changes to tours more than 4 weeks before the date of travel.

 We continue to monitor the World Health Organisation (WHO) country statistics and the UK FCO for all countries we visit on a daily basis, and will communicate with customers if we believe an increase in risk in that country is likely to require changes to their holiday.

 We’re proud to offer one of the most flexible travel policies in the industry, and our Headwater Booking Promise offers transferable deposits and no change fees to move to another holiday (subject to conditions).

 We are asking all clients travelling on our trips to self-screen in advance of travel to ensure they do not join a trip after being exposed to a higher than expected risk of infection.

 We will cancel or amend trips if required to ensure your safety.